A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Introduction

 One such probe for the study of the deconfined phase is the heavy quarks (HQs), i.e., charm and beauty.
 The HQs are produced in the initial hard scattering.
 Their production time is characterized by $\Delta t > (\frac{1}{2m_{c,b}})$; $\sim 0.1~\rm{fm/c}$ for charm quarks and $\sim 0.01~\rm{fm/c}$ for beauty quarks, which is much shorter than the formation time ($\sim 0.3~\rm{fm/c}$) of the QGP medium~\cite{Liu:2012ax, ALICE:2015vxz}.
 In addition, due to their masses being much larger than the temperature of the QGP medium, the probability of thermal production and annihilation of HQs is negligible.
 The HQs undergo Brownian motion in the thermalized medium of lighter quarks ($u, d, s$) and experience the entire evolution of the QGP medium.
 These HQs combine with the light-flavor quarks at the phase boundary or during the system evolution to form the open-heavy-flavor hadrons.
 The most abundant of them is the $D^{0}$ meson ($c\Bar{u}$) due to its lowest mass among all the heavy-flavor hadrons.
-Furthermore, the $D^{0}$ meson originates from two sources following different topology.
-First, the prompt $D^{0}$ mesons, comprising of the charm quarks come directly from the initial hard scatterings and as the feeddown from the higher excited charm states ($D^{*}~(\rm{2007})^{0}, D_{1}(\rm{2420})^{+}$).
-Second, the nonprompt production in which the charm quarks are produced through flavor-changing weak decays of beauty hadrons ($B^{0}, B^{+}$)~\cite{CDF:2003vmf, ALICE:2018lyv}.
-It is essential to separate the prompt and nonprompt $D^{0}$ to understand the relative contribution from the charm and the beauty sector.
-This helps in studying the nuclear modification factor in charm and beauty sector separately, which may shed light on possible different mechanisms of energy loss in the QCD medium.
-Further, this helps in studying different phenomena like HQ transport and thermalization in the medium through anisotropic flow.
+The $D^{0}$ meson originates from two sources following different topologies.
+First, the prompt $D^{0}$ mesons come directly from the initial hard scatterings as the feed down from the higher excited charm states ($D^{*}~(\rm{2007})^{0}$, $D_{1}(\rm{2420})^{+}$).
+Second, the nonprompt $D^{0}$ meson comprises charm quarks that are produced through flavor-changing weak decays of beauty hadrons~\cite{CDF:2003vmf, ALICE:2018lyv}.
+It is essential to separate the prompt and nonprompt $D^{0}$ to understand the relative contribution from the charm and beauty sectors.
+This helps in studying the nuclear modification factor in the charm and beauty sectors separately, which may shed light on possible different mechanisms of energy loss in the QCD medium~\cite{ALICE:2022tji}.
+Further, this facilitates the study of different phenomena like HQ transport and thermalization in the medium through anisotropic flow~\cite{ALICE:2023gjj}.
 In addition, the study of topological production of $D^0$ meson has several physics implications.
-Prompt $D^{0}$ meson can help to understand QCD medium and can provide a testing ground for the theory of strong interactions.
+Prompt $D^{0}$ meson can help to understand the QCD medium and can provide a testing ground for the theory of strong interactions.
 Various observables are measured in experiments from the final-state hadrons to understand the interaction of the charm quarks in the QGP medium, where a comprehensible insight can be gained using prompt $D^0$ mesons as a probe.
 Since the nonprompt $D^0$ mesons are weak decay products of beauty hadrons, they are produced at a larger distance from the primary interaction vertex.
 Thus, using non-prompt $D^0$ mesons to understand initial partonic interactions may not be an ideal choice.
-However, the nonprompt production of the $D^{0}$ mesons can help to unveil the beauty production in both $pp$ and heavy-ion collision sectors~\cite{ALICE:2022tji, ALICE:2024xln}.
+On the other hand, the nonprompt production of the $D^{0}$ mesons can help to unveil the beauty production in both $pp$ and heavy-ion collision sectors~\cite{ALICE:2022tji, ALICE:2024xln}.